MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 The **Effort**, **Start date**, **End date**, and **Duration** attributes define the schedule for the task.

-The following table shows additional schedule attributes.
+The following table shows more schedule attributes.

 | **Final display name** | **Final description** |
 | --- | --- |